Perturbation-theory informed integrators for cosmological simulations: General results on numerical integrators

-Since density perturbations typically collapse along a single dimension first also in the three-dimensional case and form so-called Zel'dovich pancakes (e.g.\ \cite{Melott1989}), we expect the loss of higher-order convergence to be also relevant for the three-dimensional case; however, the convergence behaviour can be expected to be more complex due to the occurrence of (quasi-)spherical collapse, collapse across two dimensions, in addition to the effect of gravitational softening, which we do not address herein.
+Since density perturbations typically collapse along a single dimension first also in the three-dimensional case and form so-called Zel'dovich pancakes (e.g.\ \cite{Zeldovich:1970, Melott1989}), the loss of higher-order convergence after shell-crossing is also relevant for the three-dimensional case; however, the convergence behaviour can be expected to be more complex due to the occurrence of (quasi-)spherical collapse and collapse across two dimensions, in addition to the effect of gravitational softening, which we do not address herein.
+In our numerical experiments in 3D below, we will find that, as expected, the order of convergence in 3D depends on the range of considered scales: when simulating a small volume at high resolution in the presence of density fluctuations all the way down to the Nyquist scale, particle trajectories will cross early, limiting the regularity of the displacement field and consequently the convergence.

 Another interesting avenue is the development of hybrid schemes, which would adapt the integrator depending on the regime (possibly locally).
 For instance, one could use higher-order schemes only in the pre-shell-crossing regime and eventually switch to the standard symplectic leapfrog integrator.
-We leave a detailed study on the post-shell-crossing convergence of numerical integrators in three dimensions and the exploration of hybrid schemes for future work. \end{remark}
+We leave a more detailed study on the post-shell-crossing convergence of numerical integrators in three dimensions and the exploration of hybrid schemes for future work. \end{remark}